a group of skulls stacked together

-Dark Tourism: The Allure of Death and Disaster
+Dark Tourism Travel: The Allure of Death and Disaster

-Dark tourism, also known as death tourism or disaster tourism, is a type of travel that’s been on the rise in recent years.
-The allure of death and disaster has led many travellers to seek destinations with a dark past, from haunted sites to places of tragedy.
-In fact, many of us have participated in this form of tourism without even realizing it.
-It’s a side of tourism that is both intriguing and thought-provoking.
+Dark tourism, also known as death tourism, morbid tourism or disaster tourism, has been on the rise in recent years.
+The allure of death and disaster has led many travellers to seek dark tourist destinations with a dark past, from haunted sites to places of tragedy.
+In fact, many of us have participated in this kind of tourism without even realizing it.
+It’s a style of travel that is both intriguing and thought-provoking.

-Despite the catchy name, dark tourism is not just a passing new trend.
-In fact, people throughout centuries have been travelling to places of death and destruction for many different reasons.
+Despite the catchy name, the term dark tourism is not just a passing new phenomenon.
+In fact, people have been travelling to places of death and destruction for many different reasons throughout centuries.
 So what exactly is it, and what makes dark tourism so popular?
-Let’s look at the history behind the trend and some of the most popular destinations for those seeking to explore this macabre niche.
+Let’s look at the history behind the trend and some of the most popular dark tourist attractions for those seeking to explore this macabre niche.

 Affiliate DisclosureThis post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.